 As with the widening of our socio-economic and political horizons so, too, on the plane of ethical and spiritual development predating the latter by a half century, the end of the 19th century gave rise to new definitions of Religion’s message and its purpose for being.

-With the rapid increase in modes of travel, religions expanded their ambits to envelope the globe and Singapore too, was touched by this process of inter-religious mingling.
+With the rapid increase in modes of travel, religions expanded their ambits to envelope the globe, and Singapore too was touched by this process of inter-religious mingling.
 The ethical and social mores it had inherited from the surrounding region by virtue of its location were in turn confronted and influenced by the rapid spread of modernism and technology providing a fit setting for the arrival on its shores of yet another sacred Faith—the world’s youngest independent religion—the Bahá’í Faith, then itself barely a century old.

 By way of India